1992 NCAA Division I men's lacrosse tournament

-The 1992 tournament championship game was played on May 25, 1992, at Franklin Field in front of 13,150 fans.
-Princeton completed a 13 and 2 season by defeating Syracuse in two overtime, 10-9, to win the Division I Men's Lacrosse Championship.

-Tournament overview
+The 1992 NCAA Division I lacrosse tournament was the 22nd annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs, held at the end of the 1992 NCAA Division I men's lacrosse season.

-The win marked the first NCAA tournament title for Princeton, but seventh overall college lacrosse national championship.
+Princeton completed a 13-2 season by defeating Syracuse in the championship game in two overtime, 10-9.
+The win marked the first NCAA tournament title for Princeton and seventh overall college lacrosse national championship.

+The championship game was played at Franklin Field in Philadelphia, Pennsylvania, with 13,150 fans in attendance.

+Overview

 The Tigers upset top-ranked Syracuse who were playing in their fourth Division I final in the prior five years.
 Syracuse, which had come back from a six goal deficit, lost on Andy Moe's fourth goal of the game nine seconds into the second sudden-death overtime.
-Princeton won the overtime faceoff with Moe sprinting down the right side for the winning goal.
+Princeton's Greg Waller won the overtime faceoff, with Moe retrieving the ground ball and sprinting down the right side for the winning goal.
 A misplayed clear by Princeton's goalie allowed Tom Marechek to score a virtually empty net goal with 42 seconds left in regulation to tie it.

-Princeton had two wins and thirteen losses only five years prior in Bill Tierney's first season as coach.